 How to analyze reach demographics?

 Let’s use the Sotrender example once again, to show you how beneficial it is to use an external analytical app.
-Basically, all is done automatically for you. 😉
+All is done automatically for you. 😉

 Just head over to the Audience section in the left-side menu and select Reach demographics.

-How can you measure your Facebook engagement in an easy way?
+How can you easily measure your Facebook engagement?

 There are many ways of measuring and tracking engagement.
 Let’s focus today on one metric that you most probably haven’t heard about.